theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-3/index.md

   <p>It is not revival of the body.
 It is the <strong>preservation of memory</strong>, the <em>Name</em> carried through death, trial, and fire.
 When your <strong>Ren</strong> remains spoken, your light continues.</p>

   <p>Egyptian resurrection is not resuscitation, it is <strong>transformation</strong>.
-The soul becomes Akh, the Ka is fed, and the Ren, the <em>vibrational signature of the Self</em>, is sealed in the scrolls of the stars.</p>
+The soul becomes Akh, the Ka is fed, and the Ren, the <em>vibrational signature of the Self</em>, is sealed in the pages of the stars.</p>

   <p>To achieve resurrection is to <strong>write yourself into the structure of reality</strong>.
 To become known by the gods, not for deeds or titles, but for essence.
 You become a line in the sky, a note in the eternal chord.</p>